anoncam/big-bang/docs/guides/deployment-scenarios/quickstart.md

     * Only deploy to VMs with no IAM roles/rights attached.

 ## Network Requirements Notice
-This install guide by default requires network connectivity from your server to external DNS providers, specifically the google DNS server at `8.8.8.8`, you can test that your node has connectivity to this DNS server by running the command:`nslookup google.com 8.8.8.8`
+This install guide by default requires network connectivity from your server to external DNS providers, specifically the Google DNS server at `8.8.8.8`, you can test that your node has connectivity to this DNS server by running the command `nslookup google.com 8.8.8.8` (run this from the node).

 If this command returns `DNS request timed out`, then you will need to follow the steps in [troubleshooting](#Troubleshooting) to change the upstream DNS server in your kubernetes cluster to your networks DNS server.